cmolinan/Portfolio-project/README.md

 # Portfolio: Mobile and Desktop version

 > This is a new milestone in the process of creating a portfolio website.
-Now, I'm adding a mobile Menu using the manipulation of the DOM with JavaScript.
+Now, I'm adding a Popup Card using the manipulation of the DOM with JavaScript.

 ## Built With